OperationSpark/pelicans-roster/README.md

 jQuery is a bunch of popular and very helpful methods for using javascript with web pages.
 That's what the `$(...)` stuff is!
 We're using it here to respond to clicks on buttons.

-Copy and paste the javascript code below into the appropriate place
+Copy and paste the javascript code after the other code that uses jQuery.

 ```js
 // changes the value of filterPlayersWithoutPosition to true or false